dapr/proposals/R-inline-resiliency-policies-in-pubsub-subscribers.md

 ## Background

 ### Motivation
-- There isn't currently an low-friction/lightweight solution to have a specialised resiliency policy on a per subscriber basis, which means policies do not work well for some subscribers which would benefit from their own policy.
+- There isn't currently an low-friction/lightweight solution to have a specialised resiliency policy on a per subscription basis, which means policies do not work well for some subscriptions which would benefit from their own policy.

 ### Goals
 - Empower Developers (and Operators) to provide resiliency policies which are specialised to the needs of the message handler.